mnishiguchi/CriminalIntent2/README.md

 # CriminalIntent2

-This repo is for me to practice Android Programming, using the tutorial book Android Programming(2nd ed.) by Bill Phillips, Chris Stewart, Brian Hardy and Kristin Marsicano.
+This repo is for me to practice Android Programming, along with the tutorial book [Android Programming(2nd ed.) by Bill Phillips, Chris Stewart, Brian Hardy and Kristin Marsicano](https://www.bignerdranch.com/blog/android-programming-the-big-nerd-ranch-guide-second-edition/).
+All the credit goes to these guys from Big Nerd Ranch.
+It's an awesome book.

 =============